udevbe/greenfield/docs/pages/getting_started/index.md

 Exit the application by pressing the `esc` key.

 {: .note }
 > You might have noticed that `web:simple-shm` is not a normal looking URL as the hostname is missing.
->
+The reason for this is that
+> Greenfield web apps can only run inside same-origin iframes because of features like `SharedArrayBuffer`.
+Greenfield thus fills
+> in the hostname for you, so you don't having to type out the same hostname each time.

 ## Remote Applications